craftcms/docs/docs/5.x/reference/element-types/assets.md

 - **Base URL**: The public URL to files in this filesystem.

 ::: tip
 A filesystem’s **Base URL** can be set to an environment variable, or begin with an alias.
-[Read more](./config/README.md#control-panel-settings) about special configuration values.
+[Read more](../../configure.md#control-panel-settings) about special configuration values.

-In the screenshot above, we’re using a `@cdn` [alias](./config/README.md#aliases) so that the URL can be updated across multiple filesystems with a single change.
+In the screenshot above, we’re using a `@cdn` [alias](../../configure.md#aliases) so that the URL can be updated across multiple filesystems with a single change.
 :::

+Multiple volumes can share a single filesystem, so long as they each have a unique and non-overlapping **Base Path**.
+If another volume is already mounted at the top level of a filesystem, it won’t be available for selection.

 ### Local Filesystems